alexivkin/SARDELKA/README.md

 ##  Backup server setup

-There are three supported ways to do remote backups, over rsync, SSH or NFS.
+There are three supported ways to do remote backups: rsync, SSH or NFS.
 SSH is the only one that provides full traffic encryption, for the other two use VPN over untrusted networks, or stunnel over more trusted ones.
-See the following sections for each method.

-You might want to fix the IP for the backup server.
+1. Fix the IP for the backup server.
 Set the following in `/etc/network/interfaces.d/eth0`

 ```
 auto eth0
 iface eth0 inet static